 LANGUAGE IN LYRICS

-‘Language in Lyrics’ is a three-year funded project working to create a comprehensive collection of Gaelic songs in Nova Scotia, drawing from print media, archive recordings and private collections.
+‘Language in Lyrics’ is a three-year funded project working to create a comprehensive database of Gaelic songs in Nova Scotia.
+We are compiling the Nova Scotia Gaelic music database by drawing from print media, archive recordings and private collections.

 The long-term goal of the project is to lay the foundations for a corpus of Nova Scotia Gaelic, which can be used for research, analysis and a future Dictionary of Nova Scotia Gaelic.